Sorry, you need to enable JavaScript to visit this website.

 3-minutes read

-Your scan is the first time you’ll see baby (wow) and the first time you get the thumbs up on a healthy pregnancy (gulp).
+Your baby scan is the first time you’ll see baby and the first time you get the thumbs up on a healthy pregnancy.
 You may well be full of mixed emotions, so having your partner or friend to share the moment could be a good idea.
+Read on to discover the different scans and what will be reviewed.
+If you have questions why not take a look at our checklist of what to ask about antenatal testing.

-Your sonographer will check that the heart is beating nicely and baby is growing normally.
-The position of the umbilical cord will be visible and any major issues with the skull or abdominal wall could be spotted now.
+At your first baby scan, your sonographer will check that the heart is beating nicely and baby is growing normally.
+The position of the placenta will be visible and any major issues with the skull or abdominal wall could be spotted now.
+Not sure what to ask at the 12-week scan?
+We have compiled a handy checklist for you.

 Down Syndrome Screening